avarexai/avarex/README.md

 # Avarex

-Autonomous AI Execution Layer for Decentralized Finance
+Autonomous AI Execution Layer for Decentralized Finance.

 Avarex is a protocol that automates capital flows across DeFi using on-chain logic and AI-driven agents.
 It enables permissionless strategy execution — without dashboards, UIs, or centralized triggers.